psmousinho/QuotationManagement/README.md

 ## Features
   - Stock (External API):
-	  - Create
-	  - List by id
+	  - Retrive by id
 	  - List all
+	  - Subscribe for notifications

   - Stock Quotes:
 	  - Create